F5Networks/k8s-bigip-ctlr/docs/config_examples/configmap/user-defined-configmap/README.md

         cis.f5.com/as3-pool: secure_ssl_waf_pool
     name: f5-hello-world-end-to-end-ssl-waf
     ```
+* Introduced a new optional label `cis.f5.com/as3-pool-member-priorityGroup` where it accepts the value of the priorityGroup.
+With this label, the pool member with the matching priorityGroup will be selected, which gives fine grained control over the creation of pools with the pool members.
+Sample service config:
+    ```
+    labels:
+        app: f5-hello-world-end-to-end-ssl
+        cis.f5.com/as3-tenant: AS3
+        cis.f5.com/as3-app: A5
+        cis.f5.com/as3-pool: secure_ssl_waf_pool
+        cis.f5.com/as3-pool-member-priorityGroup: 10
+    name: f5-hello-world-end-to-end-ssl-waf
+    ```

+    ConfigMap:
+    ```
+    kind: ConfigMap
+    apiVersion: v1
+    metadata:
+    name: f5-as3-declaration
+    namespace: default
+    labels:
+        f5type: virtual-server
+        as3: "true"
+    data:
+    template: |
+        {
+            "class": "AS3",
+            "declaration": {
+                "class": "ADC",
+                "schemaVersion": "3.13.0",
+                "id": "urn:uuid:33045210-3ab8-4636-9b2a-c98d22ab915d",
+                "label": "http",
+                "remark": "A1 Template",
+                "k8s": {
+                    "class": "Tenant",
+                    "A1": {
+                        "class": "Application",
+                        "template": "generic",
+                        "a1_80_vs": {
+                            "class": "Service_HTTP",
+                            "remark": "a1",
+                            "virtualAddresses": [
+                                "10.192.75.101"
+                            ],
+                            "pool": "web_pool"
+                        },
+                        "web_pool": {
+                            "class": "Pool",
+                            "monitors": [
+                                "http"
+                            ],
+                            "members": [
+                                {
+                                    "servicePort": 8080,
+                                    "serverAddresses": [],
+                                    "priorityGroup": 0
+                                },
+                                {
+                                    "servicePort": 8080,
+                                    "serverAddresses": [],
+                                    "priorityGroup": 10
+                                }
+                            ]
+                        }
+                    }
+                }
+            }
+        }
+    ```
+    From the above sample configs, pool with priorityGroup from label will be selected.

 ## Using a configmap with AS3
 When using CIS with AS3 the behaviours are different The following needs to apply: